kryptokrona/kryptokrona/README.md

 Now this script will take care of basically everything.
 Just sit back and relax and grab a ☕.

 Check also out the article made by Marcus Cvjeticanin here: https://medium.com/coinsbench/deploy-your-own-kryptokrona-node-13253d5d39a3

+# Checklist before release

+1. Edit the file in `config/version.h.in` and bump up the version.
+2. Create PR and wait for review + merge.
+3. Create a tag on master `git tag v*.*.*`
+4. Push the changes `git push origin <tag_name>` to trigger a new build and to publish to various package managers.

 # Help and Support